Skip to content

 Let us look at the 2nd Stationary phase figure.
 Again, if the derivatives of the states equal zero, i.e. the state values are non-changing, then we have reached an equilibrium.
 Since we have added a continuos input, the models should stabilize at a new equilibrium point, as the insulin secretion will compensate for the added influx of the glucose.

-If we observe the model’s behavior, we can see that the changes applied to the model are evened out and a new stationary equilibrium is found.
+If we observe the model’s behaviour, we can see that the changes applied to the model are evened out and a new stationary equilibrium is found.
 The model enters a transient phase to move between the two stationary phases.
 This should also be true when the effect of the meal disappears, and the model no longer has an external effect.

 3. Return to the original stationary phase